levicook/elf-magic/docs/modes/permissive.md

 Use verbose patterns and check global vs local exclusions are correctly configured.

 ### No programs included
-If all programs are excluded, you'll get an empty `lib.rs` with warning.
+If all programs are excluded, you'll get empty generated constants with warning.

 ---